benbspiceworks/desktop-app/README.md

 macOS (host) → Server 2016 VM → container → Spiceworks Desktop app service

 My Server 2016 VM's host-only interface IP was 192.168.99.101.
 So I can access Spiceworks from http://192.168.99.101/ in Safari in macOS.

+## Lookup the name of the container (its dynamic)
+`docker ps -a`

+## Then attach to the console using
+`docker attach <dynamic name>`

+After running docker attach you'll have a cmd console.
+You can call powershell to get a PS console.
+You can detach and leave the container running using Ctrl+P , Ctrl+Q.